bagustris/ser_aug/README.md

 ```
 # Caution
 The code for reproducing ARHMM augmentations (and SPC, speech clenaed) are not
 given due copyrights.
-For SPC, you can `librosa` library (using start-end silence
+For SPC, you can use `librosa` library (using start-end silence
 removal, codes are not provided in this repository).

 # Reproduce the results